attilammagyar/js80p/README.md

 tricks: the pitch of the notes decreases slightly when they end, and the mod wheel adds a little embellishment to the beginning of each note.
 Aftertouch adds more emphasis to the note.

+<a id="preset-fx-master-enhancer"></a>

+### FX Master Enhancer

+This preset mutes the synthesizer and turns the Effects section into a master mix enhancer by applying tape-like saturation and coloring, and a hint of reverb.
+Depending on how much headroom you have in your mix, you may need to adjust the settings; it is recommended to start with the [Vol 1](#usage-effects-volume) knob.
+(The preset has been developed with mixes that have around 3-6 dB headroom.)

 <a href="#toc">Table of Contents</a>